Edinburgh’s 6 Best Hot Chocolates – Yum

 Featured Home: 88/(TFR) St Stephen Street

 Are you thinking of visiting Edinburgh?
 Well, we think there’s nowhere cosier to spend a winter’s evening than curled up by the fire with a mug of hot chocolate and a good book.
 That’s why we think you’ll love the charming apartment at 88/(TFR) St Stephen Street.
-This Stockbridge apartment feels homely, welcoming and houses a brilliant collection of books as well as two quiet bedrooms.
+This self catering Stockbridge apartment feels homely, welcoming and houses a brilliant collection of books as well as two quiet bedrooms.